virtualvoyager367/Adult-Site-Blocklist/README.md

 gambling, chat sites, dating platforms, and cam websites.
 To use it with AdGuard, simply add it to the Blocklist section in your AdGuard settings.

-Please note, social media sites are not included in this version of AdGuard’s blocklist.
-If you wish to restrict access to social media. you can configure these settings through the admin address (the IP address of your AdGuard Home)
+Please note, social media sites are not included in this version of This Blocklist.
+If you Wish to Restrict Access to Social Media. you can configure these settings through the Adguard Interface IP you setup

 ### **Blocklist link**